Home

 Lao vs Shona Difficulty

 The Lao vs Shona difficulty level basically depends on the number of Lao Alphabets and Shona Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Lao and Shona are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Lao and Shona, which language is harder to learn?
-Time required to learn Lao is 44 weeks while to learn Shona time required is Not Available.
+Time required to learn Lao is 44 weeks while to learn Shona time required is 30 weeks.